Airlines Offer Vouchers, Credits For Canceled Flights. Customers Want Cash

 "I got a text alert on my phone at 1:23 in the afternoon, just saying they were sorry to let me know my flight to Sarasota was canceled, due to unprecedented circumstances," Fabianski says.

 When an airline cancels a flight and offers no other options to get to your destination within a reasonable amount of time (which United defines as within six hours of your original scheduled arrival time), it is legally obligated to offer a refund.
-But just because they're obligated, doesn't mean the airlines make it easy, as Fabianski discovered.
+But just because they're obligated doesn't mean the airlines make it easy, as Fabianski discovered.

 A new survey suggests nearly 60 million Americans are losing money because they can't get refunds for canceled flights and other travel plans.